 Inside the Comcast Center in Center City, you can watch the free 15-minute Comcast Holiday Spectacular show on Comcast's massive 2,100-square-foot LED video wall every hour on the hour from Thanksgiving through New Year's Day.

-You can also check out the Macy's Holiday Light Show, a Philadelphia holiday tradition since 1956 which features over 100,000 lights and is accompanied by music from the Wanamaker Organ.
-The Holiday Light Show runs every hour on the hour starting at 10 a.m.
-November 26 through December 31.
+You can also check out the Macy's Holiday Light Show, a Philadelphia holiday tradition since 1956 which features over 100,000 lights and is accompanied by music from the Wanamaker Organ, the largest musical instrument in the world.
+The Holiday Light Show runs every hour on the hour starting at 10 a.m. on the day after Thanksgiving through December 31.

-Center City's Franklin Square comes alive with lights galore and special events including holiday crafts, a winter beer garden, gourmet hot chocolate stands, cookie decorating, carousel rides, mini golf, a light show, and visits with Santa and Mrs. Claus on weekends between November 15 and December 31.
+Center City's historic Franklin Square, built around a beautiful fountain, comes alive with lights galore and special events including holiday crafts, a winter beer garden, gourmet hot chocolate stands, cookie decorating, Parx Liberty Carousel rides, mini-golf, a light show, and visits with Santa and Mrs. Claus on weekends between mid-November and December 31.

-Over in Camden, the Adventure Aquarium's Christmas Celebration offers visitors a chance to meet Rudolph the Red-Nosed Reindeer, take a virtual ride on the polar express, and see a scuba-diving Santa Claus while enjoying all of the usual attractions from late November through early January.
+Over in Camden, the Adventure Aquarium's Christmas Celebration offers visitors a chance to meet characters like Rudolph the Red-Nosed Reindeer, take a virtual ride on the polar express, and see a scuba-diving Santa Claus while enjoying all of the usual attractions including sharks, hippos, and penguins from late November through early January.

 Treat Yourself to a Longwood Christmas